MP 14 (Paris Metro)

-The MP 14 (Métro Pneu appel d'offres de 2014; Rubber-tyred metro ordered in 2014) is a rubber-tyred electric multiple unit for the Paris Métro.
-Manufactured by Alstom as part of the Alstom Metropolis family of units, it is the seventh generation of the rubber-tyred class of trains to be used on the system and is used on Line 14, Line 4 and Line 11.
+The MP 14 (Métro Pneu appel d'offres de 2014; Rubber-tyred metro ordered in 2014) is a rubber-tyred electric multiple unit for the Paris Metro.
+Manufactured by Alstom as part of the Alstom Metropolis family of units, it is the seventh generation of the rubber-tyred class of trains to be used on the system and is used on Line 4, Line 11 and Line 14.
 In the future, trains could be ordered for Line 1 and Line 6.